Programming & Data Processing

 camelCase vs. kebab-case

-When to Use Each
+When to use each

 | Convention | Typical Use | |---|---| | camelCase | Variables, functions, JSON keys, JavaScript/TypeScript | | PascalCase | Classes, components, type names | | snake_case | Python variables, database columns, Ruby | | kebab-case | CSS classes, URLs, CLI flags |

-Why camelCase Dominates JavaScript and JSON
+Why camelCase dominates JavaScript and JSON

-JSON properties also conventionally use camelCase when the consuming application is JavaScript-based.
-If your REST API returns { "firstName": "Alex", "lastName": "Kim" }, frontend code can destructure those properties directly without renaming.
-This consistency between API responses and application code reduces boilerplate and bugs.
+JSON properties also tend to use camelCase when the consuming application is JavaScript.
+If your REST API returns { "firstName": "Alex", "lastName": "Kim" }, your frontend code can destructure those properties directly without renaming anything.
+That consistency between API responses and application code means less boilerplate and fewer bugs.

-How camelCase Conversion Works
+How camelCase conversion works

-- Lowercase the first word entirely.
+2. Lowercase the first word entirely.

-- Join all words together with no separator.
+4. Join everything with no separator.

 So "Get User Profile" becomes get + User + Profile = getUserProfile.